yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Magento and eBay
 - Bob Schwartz became president of Varien
 - Varienc Inc was rebranded as Magento
-- eBay acquired Magento in 2011 (X-commerce and the Fabric)
+- eBay acquired Magento in 2011
+- X-commerce and the Fabric were introduced
+- And nobody understood

 ---
 {state: main middle dark}